noahc3/SDSetup/README.md

 ## Contributing
 Feel free to make pull requests where you see fit!

+PS.
+I would really appreciate it if someone could fix large ZIP downloads (ie. RetroNX).

 ## Credits
 Please see https://www.sdsetup.tk/credits for an up-to-date list of credits and sources for each package available.